ECE3400Team19/ECE3400Team19.github.io/Lab1/lab1.md

 <img src="pot.JPG" width="400" height="300" alt="pot!!!">

 Next, we added an LED to our circuit and used the potentiometer to control the brightness of the LED.
 We connected the LED up to a digital pin with PWM capability.
-PWM is pulse width modulation: the arduino can actually only output digital values, but PWM can create an analog output using digital means.
+PWM is pulse width modulation: the Arduino can actually only output digital values, but PWM can create an analog output using digital means.
 PWM outputs a fast square wave, with differing on and off times.
 Because the square wave is so fast, it averages out, effectively creating an analog value.
 We can write an analog value between 0 and 255 to a PWM value.
 A higher PWM value is a higher duty cycle, analogWrite(255) is 100% duty cycle, meaning the pin that is being written will always be high.

 Code for adding LED to existing circuit:
 ```
  // create variable to refer to analog pin connection of the potentiometer
 int pot = A5;
+// create variable to refer to LED pin connection
 int led = 11;

 void setup() {
    // set data rate to 9600 bps (bits per second)
   Serial.begin(9600);
   pinMode(led, OUTPUT);
-  pinMode(pot, INPUT);
 }

 void loop() {